KxSystems/protobufkdb/README.md

 ## Function Reference

+Where a function takes a `message_type` parameter to specify the name of the message to be be processed, the interface first looks for that message type in the compiled in messages.
+If that fails it then searches the imported message definitions.
+Only if the message type is not found in either is an error returned.

 #### .protobufkdb.init

 Checks that the version of the library that we linked against is compatible with the version of the headers we compiled against.